phetsims/perennial/js/build-server/README.md

 phet-admin's `HOME/.phet/build-local.json` (these fields are described in getBuildServerConfig.js).
 To add other email recipients, you can add email addresses to the emailTo field in this file.

-Additionally, phet-admin needs an ssh key set up to copy files from the production server to spot.
+Additionally, phet-admin needs an ssh key set up to copy files from the production server to the dev server.
 This should already be set up, but should you to do to set it up somewhere else, you'll need to have an rsa key in ~/.ssh on the production server and authorized
 (run "ssh-keygen -t rsa" to generate a key if you don't already have one).
-Also, you will need to add an entry for spot in `~/.ssh/config` like so:
+Also, you will need to add an entry for the dev server in `~/.ssh/config` like so:

 ```
-Host spot
+Host {{dev server host name, e.g. bayes}}
-    HostName spot.colorado.edu
+    HostName {{dev server FQDN, e.g. bayes.colorado.edu.}}
     User [identikey]
     Port 22
     IdentityFile ~/.ssh/id_rsa
 ```
-On spot, you'll need to add the public key from phet-server to a file ~/.ssh/authorized_keys
+On the dev server, you'll need to add the public key from the production server to a file ~/.ssh/authorized_keys.
+You can usually do this by running `ssh-copy-id {{dev server}}`.

 build-server log files can be tailed by running /usr/lib/systemd/system/build-server.service